Protocol, Regulations and Customs for

 ~~~~~~~~~~~~~~~~~~~~~~~

-9. Medal Fraud & Imposters
+9. Medal Fraud

-1. VALOUR THEFT
+1. VALOUR THIEF

-The lowest of the low is the ‘Valour Thief.’
+The lowest of the low is the Valour Thief.
 These are persons who steal valour by fraudulently representing him/herself as a self-styled hero by wearing official or replica decorations, medals or badges reserved for those who have performed acts of gallantry, bravery, distinguished or meritorious service.
-Anyone who wears a decoration or medal designed to recognise such acts and who is not entitled to do so, is breaking the law and can be prosecuted under the Summary Offences Act 1981, by being in contravention of Section 46 of the Military Decorations and Distinctive Badges Act 1918.
+Anyone who wears a decoration or medal designed to recognise such acts who has no entitlement, is breaking the law and can be prosecuted under the Summary Offences Act 1981 and/or if in contravention of Section 46 of the Military Decorations and Distinctive Badges Act 1918.

-3. The WANNABE (want-to-be)
+3. WANNABE (want-to-be)

 Wannabes all have one thing in common; for whatever reason they feel the need to fraudulently misrepresent themselves and their military service (if any) by wearing medals, badges, uniform and/or accoutrements, NZ and foreign, to which they have no entitlement to wear.

-4. MILITARY IMPOSTORS
+4. MILITARY IMPOSTOR

 http://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=11847723